LendingTree Service Evaluation

 Is LendingTree Worth It?

-A frequent question from borrowers researching LendingTree personal loan options is whether the platform is legit and worth the trade-off of sharing personal data.
+A frequent question from borrowers researching LendingTree personal loan options is whether the platform is legit and worth sharing personal data.

 The answer is yes, with a caveat.
-LendingTree is a publicly traded company that has operated continuously since 1996.
-LendingTree holds an A+ rating from the Better Business Bureau and has facilitated over $600 billion in loan closings since its founding, according to its corporate disclosures.
-That track record puts it among the most established financial marketplaces in the country.
+LendingTree is the operating subsidiary of a publicly traded company founded in 1996, led by CEO Scott Peyree.
+It holds an A+ rating from the Better Business Bureau and has been BBB Accredited since November 6, 2019, putting it among the most established financial marketplaces in the country.

-The most common LendingTree complaints do not relate to fraud or legitimacy.
-Instead, they center on the volume of marketing communication from partner lenders.
-Because LendingTree’s business model involves sharing your information with its network, borrowers frequently report receiving 5-10 calls within the first 24 hours of submitting the form.
-For some, this is a worthwhile trade-off for finding a lower rate.
-For others, it feels intrusive.
+The most common LendingTree complaints are not about fraud or legitimacy but the volume of marketing from partner lenders.
+Because the business model shares your information across its network, borrowers frequently report multiple calls within the first 24 hours.
+For some it is a worthwhile trade-off for a lower rate; for others it feels intrusive.

-Based on our research, LendingTree is a legitimate and well-established marketplace, but borrowers who dislike aggressive sales outreach may prefer a more curated service like AmOne.
+Based on our research, LendingTree is a legitimate and well-established marketplace, but borrowers who dislike aggressive sales outreach may prefer applying directly with a single lender such as Achieve.

 LendingTree BBB Rating and Accreditation

-LendingTree is accredited by the Better Business Bureau with an A+ rating.
+LendingTree, LLC is accredited by the Better Business Bureau with an A+ rating and has been BBB Accredited since November 6, 2019.
 The company’s BBB profile shows a pattern of complaints primarily related to communication from partner lenders rather than issues with the LendingTree platform itself.
-The BBB profile confirms that LendingTree has been in business for over 28 years, reinforcing its position as a trusted name in online lending.
+BBB records list the business as a Limited Liability Company headquartered at 1415 Vantage Park Dr STE 700, Charlotte, NC 28203-4073, with 27 years in business, reinforcing its position as an established name in online lending.

 LendingTree Cost: What You Should Expect to Pay